 Many experts say it may be a good idea to rent a home in a 55+ community first, before buying, especially if moving across country or to a new area.
 Even with a short term 55+ home rental you can see if you like the area and the community.
 A long term lease of a 55+ home could be wise financially.
 55 retirement rentals are becoming popular.
-Even with a short term 55+ home rental like a snowbird does.
+Or start with a short term seasonal 55+ home rental like a snowbird does.
 That will give you a good feel for the community.
 You may want to try another community next time for your snowbird rental.

 Thanks for using our 55+ rent list.
 By the way if you have a home to lease, click the "Advertise with us" link at the top of this page to place your free rental listings.